Arsenal complete £1m deal to add goalkeeper Runarsson on four-year deal | Goal.com

 Arsenal complete £1m deal to add goalkeeper Runarsson on four-year deal

-Arsenal have completed the signing of Icelandic international Runar Alex Runarsson, the club announced on Monday.
+Arsenal have completed the signing of Iceland international Runar Alex Runarsson, the club announced on Monday.

-The goalkeeper signs on a four-year contract from French club Dijon, moving to Arsenal in the wake of Emiliano Martinez's move to Aston Villa.
+The goalkeeper signs on a four-year contract from French club Dijon, moving to the Emirates in the wake of Emiliano Martinez's departure for Aston Villa.

-With Martinez's departure, Arsenal were in the market for a backup goalkeeper, with Runarsson making the move to London to fill that role in a deal worth just over £1 million (€1.1m/$1.3m).
+With Martinez gone, Arsenal were in the market for a backup goalkeeper, with Runarsson making the move to London to fill that role in a deal worth just over £1 million (€1.1m/$1.3m).

 “We’re very pleased to welcome Alex to our squad,” said Arsenal technical director Edu.
 “We have been monitoring him for some time and from the analysis, he has strong attributes that we look for in a goalkeeper and as a person.”

-Added manager Mikel Arteta: “We want to create healthy competition for places and we look forward to seeing Alex bring further depth to the goalkeeping position.”
+Manager Mikel Arteta added: “We want to create healthy competition for places and we look forward to seeing Alex bring further depth to the goalkeeping position.”

-Runarsson makes the move to London after two seasons with Dijon, where he made 13 appearances for the French side in all competitions last season.
+Runarsson makes the move to Arsenal after two seasons with Dijon, where he made 13 appearances for the French side in all competitions last season.

 He previously featured for KR Reykjavik in his native Iceland as well as Nordsjaelland in Denmark.